Alfonso XIII: World War I

 During World War I, because of his family connections with both sides and the division of popular opinion, Spain remained neutral.
 The King established an office for assistance to prisoners of war on all sides.
 This office used the Spanish diplomatic and military network abroad to intercede for thousands of POWs – transmitting and receiving letters for them, and other services.
 The office was located in the Royal Palace.

 Alfonso attempted to save the Russian Tsar Nicholas II and his family from the Bolsheviks who captured them, sending two telegrams offering the Russian imperial family refuge in Spain.
 He later learned of the execution of the Romanov family, but was mistaken in believing that only Nicholas II and his son Alexei had been killed.
-As such, he continued to push for the Tsarina Alexandra, a first cousin of Victoria Eugenie, and her four daughters to be brought to Spain, not having realized that they had also been murdered.
+As such, he continued to push for the Tsarina Alexandra, a first cousin of Victoria Eugenie, and her four daughters to be brought to Spain, not realising that they had also been murdered.

 Alfonso became gravely ill during the 1918 flu pandemic.
 Spain was neutral and thus under no wartime censorship restrictions, so his illness and subsequent recovery were reported to the world, while flu outbreaks in the belligerent countries were concealed.
 This gave the misleading impression that Spain was the most affected area and led to the pandemic being dubbed "the Spanish Flu".